-With a population of 93,400, 36,865 total housing units (homes and apartments), and a median cost of homes of $166,354, Greenville real estate and house prices are near the national average for all cities and towns.
+With a population of 93,400, 36,865 total housing units (homes and apartments), and a median house value of $201,207, Greenville real estate and house prices are near the national average for all cities and towns.

-Large apartment complexes or high rise apartments are the single most common housing type in Greenville, accounting for 44.17% of the city's housing units.
-Other types of housing that are prevalent in Greenville include single-family detached homes ( 33.79%), row houses and other attached homes ( 10.52%), and a few duplexes, homes converted to apartments or other small apartment buildings ( 9.81%).
+Large apartment complexes or high rise apartments are the single most common housing type in Greenville, accounting for 43.27% of the city's housing units.
+Other types of housing that are prevalent in Greenville include single-family detached homes ( 34.67%), row houses and other attached homes ( 12.98%), and a few duplexes, homes converted to apartments or other small apartment buildings ( 7.81%).
 Cities with mostly row houses, apartments, and other high density housing types are relatively uncommon, and characteristic of compact cities that frequently have a downtown or other neighborhoods where amenities are within walking distance and a lot of street life can be seen.

-Relative to North Carolina, our data show that Greenville's latest annual appreciation rate is higher than 60% of the other cities and towns in North Carolina.
+Relative to North Carolina, our data show that Greenville's latest annual appreciation rate is lower than 80% of the other cities and towns in North Carolina.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Greenville differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Greenville - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Greenville real estate investment or home purchase decisions.

 |$871,001 - $1,161,000||0.6|

 |$581,001 - $871,000||1.7|